Contact us whenever you need it!

 Cons of Right-to-Work Laws

 1. The decline of unions resulted in a decline in health care coverage.
-Unions have played an instrumental role in fighting for better health care coverage for workers.

-4. At-will employment leaves employees vulnerable, meaning an employer can terminate an employee for any reason, at any time, without the need to give a reason, and with no legal liability.
+3. At-will employment leaves employees vulnerable, meaning an employer can terminate an employee for any reason, at any time, without the need to give a reason, and with no legal liability.
 Employment contracts, however, remain enforceable in all states.

-6. Right-to-work laws lower union funding.
-Workers in right-to-work states often choose not to pay union dues, leaving unions without valuable funds needed to fund campaigns.
+5. Workers in right-to-work states often choose not to pay union dues, leaving unions without valuable funds needed to fund campaigns.

-Opponents of right-to-work laws are dissatisfied that employees who choose not to pay union dues enjoy the same benefits as dues-paying members.
-Unions do the work for negotiating higher wages, better benefits, and improved working conditions, which benefits all employees.
+Unions do the work to negotiate higher wages, better benefits, and improved working conditions, which benefits all employees.
 However, their bargaining capability is reduced in right-to-work states where fewer workers participate as union members.

 Which Federal Law Allowed States to pass Right-to-Work Laws?